searica/MoreVanillaBuildPrefabs/README.md

   - Default value: false

 **AdminDeconstructOtherPlayers** [Synced with Server]
-- Set to true to allow admin players to deconstruct any pieces built by other players, even if doing so would normaly be prevented (such as for CreatorShop or Nature pieces).
+- Set to true to allow admin players to deconstruct any pieces built by other players, even if doing so would normally be prevented (such as for CreatorShop or Nature pieces).
 Intended to prevent griefing via placement of indestructible objects.
   - Acceptable values: False, True
   - Default value: true

+**EnableHammerCrops** [Synced with Server]
+- Setting to enable prefabs for crops that can already be planted in the Vanilla game.
+Unless this setting is true Vanilla crops will not be available for placing with the hammer.
+Can be useful if you want to make pretty gardens without having to wait for crops to grow (plus you control the crop rotation this way).
+    - Acceptable values: False, True
+    - Default value: false

 **ForceAllPrefabs** [Synced with Server]
 - If enabled, adds all prefabs to the hammer for building.
 Unless CreativeMode is also enabled it will not add pieces set to the CreatorShop or Nature category though.